 - You need to have an operation or are off your feet for long periods

-- You have or have ever had a migraine with aura
+- You have ever had a migraine with aura

 - You are allergic to any of the ingredients contained in Femodette (please refer to the Ingredients tab for full information)

-- You have or have ever had a blood clot in a blood vessel in your legs, lungs or other organs
+- You have ever had a blood clot in a blood vessel in your legs, lungs or other organs

 - You have ever had liver tumours

-- You have or have ever had angina pectoris (which causes chest pain and may be a sign of a heart attack) or transient ischaemic attack (temporary stroke symptoms)
+- You have ever had angina pectoris (which causes chest pain and may be a sign of a heart attack) or transient ischaemic attack (temporary stroke symptoms)